 If you are now pregnant and drank only small amounts of alcohol before realising you were pregnant, and stopped when you found out, the risk of harm to the baby is low.
 However, if you are worried, you should talk to your doctor or midwife.

 Tired eyes.
 Spots.
 Weight gain.
 There’s no doubt alcohol can have an effect on your appearance.

 Alcohol interferes with the normal sleep process so you often wake up feeling – and looking – like you haven’t had much rest.
 Alcohol dehydrates your body too, including the skin.
 It’s also thought to deprive the skin of certain vital vitamins and nutrients.

 With two large glasses of wine containing the same number of calories as a burger, it’s easy to see why regular drinking can make you gain weight.
 Alcohol also reduces the amount of fat your body burns for energy.
 Because we can’t store alcohol in the body, our systems want to get rid of it as quickly as possible, and this process takes priority over absorbing nutrients and burning fat10.

 When women reach the menopause their bodies are affected by changing hormones.
 Alcohol can trigger some symptoms of the menopause, such as hot flushes and night sweats11.
-Menopause can also disrupt your sleep because of night sweats and cause you to gain weight.
+Menopause can also disrupt your sleep because of night sweats and many women put on weight around this time as well.
 Alcohol often makes both of these issues worse.